Justice at Work: Labor, Civil Rights, Immigration and the Law

-Students will become acquainted with the critiques developed by scholars of Critical Race Theory and Critical Legal Studies which help advance our thinking about power in the larger society and alternative possibilities for justice.
+Students will become acquainted with the critiques developed by scholars of Critical Race Theory, which helps advance our thinking about power in the larger society and alternative possibilities for justice.
 We’ll examine recent dramatic changes in the world of work, and the laws that address the workplace, and consider whether new laws are needed to protect working people.

 Be prepared for fun, active problem-solving and hard work.
 Students will learn to do some basic legal and historical research.
 You will get a sense of the real work of attorneys and courts, but also the work of community activists, union stewards, and managers.

-The class is designed as an 8-credit, half time program with a 16 credit internship option.
-Students who would like to work in internships will participate in all of the class activities and will work in their internship positions during the week.
+The class is designed as an 8-credit, half time program with a 12 or 16 credit internship option.
+Students who would like to work in internships will participate in all of the Saturday class activities and will work in their internship positions during the week.
 The class will be in hybrid format, meeting for six hours on Saturdays, with an additional 90 minute text-based online small group seminar, scheduled by group consensus.

-The internships may be located in public agencies, in private sector workplaces, or with labor organizations or community organizations that address workplace concerns.
+Internships may be located in public agencies, in private sector workplaces, or with labor organizations or community organizations that address workplace concerns.
 They may focus on research, advocacy, or direct services.
 You must arrange your own internship, in collaboration with faculty in order to get a faculty signature to register for the 12 or 16 credit options.
-Please see Academic and Career Advising's Internship Coordinator for some suggestions or to discuss an employment-related internship with your current employer.
+Please see Academic and Career Advising's Internship Coordinator for some suggestions or to prepare to discuss an employment-related internship with your current employer.